kelvinlockwood/policies/privacy/index.md

 ### Product interactions

-Content that you upload or receive or maintain in your FCC membership accounts is stored by a third-party membership management service provider who we have a data processor agreement with.
+Content that you upload or receive or maintain in your FCC membership accounts is stored by a third-party membership management service provider (who we have a data processor agreement with).
 This is so you can use our products and services as intended.
 We keep this content as long as your account is active.
 If you delete your account, we’ll delete the content within 60 days.

 ### Website interactions